 Funded by the Ohio General Assembly through the Ohio Department of Higher Education, OSC reports to the Chancellor of the Ohio Department of Higher Education.
-All business and legal services are provided by The Ohio State University, with direction from the Vice President of Research.
+All business and legal services are provided by The Ohio State University, with direction from the Deputy Chief Information Officer.
 Through committees and direct contact with faculty and student researchers, OSC is well positioned to meet the needs of those who require our resources.
 And to plan for future acquisitions and services, OSC relies upon the guidance of the Ohio Department of Higher Education, the Ohio State Office of Research, and the advice of committees to achieve and sustain national eminence as an academic and industrial supercomputer center.

 Each Ohio university has an appointed representative who advocates for both OSC and their fellow colleagues as part of the Statewide User Group (SUG) organization.
 SUG meets with OSC staff to discuss hardware, software, allocations, and general information about the center.